• Home

 An Acre of Hemp will produce 4 times as much biomass as an acre of trees

-Hemp uses less water to grow when compared to cotton,
+Hemp uses less water to grow when compared to cotton, saving our precious water resources.

 Hemp has a lower embodied energy than Steel, Carbon Fiber, Fiber Glass, and potentially kiln dried wood as represented by the fabrication temperature for each material.